 Currently, neither our operating leases nor our finance leases have residual value guarantees or other restrictions or covenants, but a small number may contain non-lease components which have been deemed not material and are not separated from the leasing component.
 We evaluate whether a lease is a finance or operating lease using the criteria established in ASC 842.
-The criteria we use to determine whether a lease is a finance lease are the same as those we use to determine whether a lease is sales-type lease as a lessor.
-If none of the finance lease criteria is met, we classify the lease as an operating lease.
+The criteria we use to determine whether a lease is a finance lease are the same as those we use to determine whether a lease is a finance lease criteria is met, we classify the lease as an operating lease.